 Red-Bellied Woodpecker, Liberty Park

-Melanerpes carolinus’ English name is somewhat of a misnomer, or perhaps more correctly a red herring, given the color of its head.
+Melanerpes Carolinus’ English name is somewhat of a misnomer, or perhaps more correctly a red herring, given the color of its head.
 The Red-Bellied part comes from the reddish tint of its white chest feathers.
 It is likely its cousin, the Red Headed Woodpecker was named first, but it could be worse.
 It could be a Yellow-Bellied Sapsucker.

 For such a small bird, they are surprisingly easy to find once you have the trick of it.
 Their distinctive tapping can be identified by any child, and their calls are unique enough to remember after a single hearing, once you know what it is.
 They have been observed to store food and are a sucker for suet and certain nuts and seeds, and can be attracted fairly easily if they are in the area.